 - F-Zero GX featured image songs for all of the characters, some with lyrics.
 Yes, including Captain Falcon.

-- Super Mario Bros.. combined this with Forgotten Theme Tune Lyrics to create Super Mario Compact Disco.
+- Super Mario Bros. combined this with Forgotten Theme Tune Lyrics to create Super Mario Compact Disco.
 Oddly enough, Peach is only mentioned once throughout the soundtrack (specifically during the "Super Mario USA" song), as the rest of it is spent playing up Daisy as Mario's Love Interest.

-- The Harukanaru Toki No Naka De franchise got quite a bit of these; in fact, the Hachiyou Shou anime TV series makes a point of using the ten associated character songs — eight for the main team plus two for the villains — for the character-centered episodes: either within the episode itself, often as a Theme Music Power-Up, or replacing the regular Ending Theme.
+- The Harukanaru Toki no Naka de franchise got quite a bit of these; in fact, the Hachiyou Shou anime TV series makes a point of using the ten associated character songs — eight for the main team plus two for the villains — for the character-centered episodes: either within the episode itself, often as a Theme Music Power-Up, or replacing the regular Ending Theme.
 Even Yasuaki, who is voiced by Akira Ishida, wasn't spared (one episode has a remake version of his Image Song as the ending).

-- Angelique has mulptiple image songs for all of the datable guys, including plenty of duet and group songs.
+- Angélique has mulptiple image songs for all of the datable guys, including plenty of duet and group songs.
 The third set of OVAs even includes music videos for the Cherry Blossom/Sunflower set of image songs.

-- Metal Gear Solid has finally done this with Peace Walker, which has plot-important image songs for Paz and Peace Walker that play in game, and an image song for Big Boss and Kaz each that came on a supplemental drama CD.
+- Metal Gear Solid: Peace Walker has plot-important image songs for Paz and Peace Walker that play in game, and an image song for Big Boss and Kaz each that came on a supplemental drama CD.

 - Young Maylay, the voice of Carl 'C.J.'
 Johnson in Grand Theft Auto: San Andreas and accomplished rap musician, used the game's theme song as a backing track for the first song on his LP, San Andreas: The Original Mixtape, where he raps about the game in character.
-Before that, Love Fist recorded a few original eighties hair metal pastiche songs for the in-game radio stations, as well as the game's soundtrack CD.

 - Star Salzman from OverClocked ReMix turns "Robo's Theme" into this with the addition of lyrics, recounting several incidents from Chrono Trigger that focused on Robo, using first person language.